frazerpearce/LivingReview_HaloFinders/README.md

 ## What is supplied

-The two compact test snapshots are included:
+The two compact seed snapshots are included:

 ```text
 Simulation/data/unit_test_king_box.hdf5